 Looking at her, it’s not hard to imagine why they chose white fluffy meringues as the base of a dessert made in her honour!

-The pavlova I have made consists of two meringue bases wedged together with strawberries and whipped cream.
-However you can always make it with just the one base covered with cream and fruit – simply halve the quantities below.
+3. The strawberry pavlova I have made consists of two meringue bases wedged together with strawberries and whipped cream.
+However, you can always make it with just the one base covered with chantilly cream and fruit – simply halve the quantities below.